 If a student continues to make little progress, despite interventions that have been put in to place, school may need to seek advice from a variety of outside agencies including the Educational Psychologist and the Local Inclusion Team.
 In a few exceptional cases a lack of progress will result in an application to the local authority for a Statement of Special Educational Needs.

-The Director of SEND, Mrs Zerina Slade is supported by an Admin Manager, Mrs Natasha Kingsford.
-The focus of the team of 20 LSAs is to underpin the teaching and learning environment of the school, ensuring the successful inclusion of all of our students.
+Mrs Natalie Reynolds is the SEND Leader / SENCo.
+The focus of the team of 11 LSAs is to underpin the teaching and learning environment of the school, ensuring the successful inclusion of all of our students.

 We believe that our students with additional educational needs benefit most from an approach which values positive home/ school relationships.
 The contribution of parents/ carers and the student themselves to all aspects of decision-making is encouraged and welcomed.